 Initiation: The formal ritual ceremony that brings new members into full membership of the sorority or fraternity.
 Through initiation, members learn and pledge themselves to the ideals of the sorority and fraternity.
 Many initiation ceremonies are open to initiated members only.

 Legacy: A prospective member whose parent, sibling, or grandparent is an alumnae/alumni or active of a sorority or fraternity.

 Line: The persons who were initiated together.
 The term is primarily used by NPHC organizations.

-Membership Intake: The process of acquiring membership into a NPHC organization.
+Membership Intake: The process of acquiring membership into a NPHC or MGC organization.
 NOTE: Analogous to the recruitment process.

 National Pan-Hellenic Council (NPHC): The governing body of historically Black sororities and fraternities sometimes referred to as the Divine Nine, being derived from the nine organizations that make up the council.

 Neophyte/New Member: A woman or man who has accepted a fraternity or sorority bid, but has not been initiated.

 New Member Education Period: The period of time before initiation when new members learn about their fraternity or sorority.

 Panhellenic Association (PHA): The governing body for all National Panhellenic Conference sororities.